-Part 1: With the introduction of the EU General Data Protection Regulation (GDPR), which becomes effective in law on 25th May 2018, we are required to update the data protection references in our terms of business and, in the case of individual clients, provide certain details regarding the Firm and collection and use of your personal data.
+Part 1: With the introduction of the EU General Data Protection Regulation (GDPR), which became effective in law on 25th May 2018, we have updated the data protection references in our terms of business and, in the case of individual clients, provided certain details regarding the Firm and collection and use of your personal data.
 This is set out in more detail below.

 Part 2: The second part sets out, in relation to information we collect from this Site, the practices we follow to respect the privacy of all visitors.